hackclub/hackclub/workshops/slack_todo_list/README.md

 - Click "Create new command" and fill in the details for your command:
     - Command: /todolist (Note: If you're using the hackclub workspace, you'll need to use a different name for your command, such as /yournametodolist)
-    - Request URL: The URL you copied from Repl.it with /slack/events added at the end.
-For e.x., if you copied https://TodoSlackApp.khushrajrathod.repl.co, your URL will be https://TodoSlackApp.khushrajrathod.repl.co/slack/events
+    - Request URL: https://yourappname.yourusername.repl.co/slack/events where `yourappname` is your repl's name and `yourusername` is your repl.it username.
+For e.x., my repl's name is TodoSlackApp and my repl.it username is KhushrajRathod, so my request URL is https://TodoSlackApp.KhushrajRathod.repl.co/slack/events
     - Short Description: Show your todo list

 ![Filled in details](https://cloud-ccj49d17x.vercel.app/4createnewcommand.png)